Lanzarote Itinerary: How to Plan a 3 or 4 Day Lanzarote Road Trip

 Visit César Manrique’s Foundation.

-What really sets Lanzarote apart from the other Canary Islands is the breathtaking work of César Manrique.
+What really sets Lanzarote apart from the other Canary Islands is the breathtaking work of César Manrique, the artist and activist who was born in Lanzarote.

-Manrique’s artwork seems to blend in with the surrounding nature, a characteristic you will find in all his creations.
+What I most love about Manrique’s artwork is how it all seems to blend in with the surrounding nature: a characteristic you will find in all his creations.

-Visiting the foundation will give you the perfect introduction to the artist’s life and art and help you better understand his other works as your Lanzarote road trip continues.
+Visiting the foundation will give you the perfect introduction to the artist’s life and art and help you better understand his other works that you’re sure to encounter as your Lanzarote road trip continues!

 Admire the wonderful Jameos del Agua.

-After you leave the César Manrique Foundation, drive north for roughly 20 minutes to reach Jameos del Agua, another of Manrique’s creations.
+After you leave the César Manrique Foundation, drive north for roughly 20 minutes to reach Jameos del Agua, another of Manrique’s creations — one that you can interact with in the most delightful of ways, in fact!

-Manrique transformed this series of lava caves into a unique place where nature blends seamlessly with art for a truly striking effect.
+This place is incredibly unique, as the artist Manrique transformed this series of lava caves into a unique place where nature blends seamlessly with his art for an unforgettably striking — but still natural-feeling — effect.

-Beautiful facilities like the auditorium, the restaurant, and the bar all work together complete this natural-meets-manmade effort.
+Beautiful facilities like the pool, auditorium, restaurant, and bar all work together to complete this natural-meets-manmade effort.

-Fun fact: Jameos del Agua is also home to a unique species of squat lobster called blind lobsters!
+Fun fact for my fellow marine biology nerds out there (I can’t be the only one…): Jameos del Agua is also home to a unique species of squat lobster called blind lobsters!

 You can see these tiny white crustaceans in the water that partially fills the lava caves, which were formed thousands of years ago after a series of volcanic eruptions.

-There are six CACT centers (Centros de Arte, Cultura y Turismo) in Lanzarote, including Jameos del Agua, Jardín de Cactus, and Mirador del Río.
-You can buy tickets for three, four, or all six attractions.
+There are six CACT centers (Centros de Arte, Cultura y Turismo) in Lanzarote, including Jameos del Agua, Jardín de Cactus, and Mirador del Río among others.
+You can buy tickets for these attractions here.

 Have lunch in Punta Mujeres.

-A gorgeous coastal path connects Jameos del Agua to Punta Mujeres and takes less than 30 minutes to explore.
+If you have the time and walk to take a break from all that car time, I highly recommend walking the gorgeous coastal path that connects Jameos del Agua to Punta Mujeres — it takes less than 30 minutes to explore.

 Since you’ll likely travel by car, you can check out the trail after lunch instead of walking it all.